MarekFilo/Cat-Dog-Classifier/readme.md

 ### Note:
-The 'data_example/ directory' is provided as a reference and should be renamed to 'data' as original dataset was too large or change the path `TrainConfig` class located in `src/config/train_config`.
+The 'data_example/ directory' is provided as a reference and should be renamed to 'data' as the original dataset was too large or change the path in `TrainConfig` class located in `src/config/train_config`.
 You should replace it with the actual training and testing datasets.
 Data used for training can be found here [Kaggle](https://www.kaggle.com/datasets/tongpython/cat-and-dog/data) by [tongpython](https://www.kaggle.com/tongpython)

 ## Model Performance and Potential Improvements